 - Construction Specialist

-The Intermediate (Level 2) and Advanced (Level 3) apprenticeships have been meeting the needs of employers since the mid 1990’s.
-The introduction of the Technical and Professional Apprenticeship (Level 3 and above) will encourage recruitment from a more diverse pool of talent and improve technical, management and leadership skills.
+The Intermediate (Level 2), Advanced (Level 3) and Technical (Level 3) apprenticeships have been meeting the needs of employers since the mid 1990’s.
+The introduction of the Higher Apprenticeships (Level 4 and above) will encourage recruitment from a more diverse pool of talent and improve management and leadership skills.

-The apprenticeships at Intermediate (Level 2) and Advanced (Level 3) and Higher Apprenticeship (Level 4 and above) have been developed to help meet the skills priorities of the industry and for England by:
+The apprenticeships at Intermediate (Level 2), Advanced (Level 3), Technical (Level 3) and Higher Apprenticeship (Level 4 and above) have been developed to help meet the skills priorities of the industry and for England by:

 - continuing to provide qualifications required by employers to help their business grow